Why You Shouldn’t Use Free Proxy Servers

 - Ad verification proxies can help track misplaced ads, check their redirection paths, and check whether they appear in the right location.

 - SEO proxies are commonly used to track ranks, research keywords, analyze competitors, and perform site audits.
-Since search engines are tough to scrape, there are specialized proxies to tackle the task, such as Google scraping proxies.
+Since search engines are difficult to scrape, there are specialized proxies to tackle the task, such as Google scraping proxies.

 - Web scraping proxies make sure you won’t get blocked when you scrape various targets.
 They are fast, anonymous, and hard to detect.
 If you’re using a bot, make sure to get ScrapeBox proxies to go with it.
 These proxies are used to increase your scraping success rates.